julialamenza/packer-ansible-terraform/README.md

 # packer-ansible-terraform-cloud formation

-** This repository is about how I use packer, ansible, terraform and cloud formation to make a stack in aws. **
+** This repository is about how I use packer, ansible, terraform and cloud formation to create a stack in aws. **

 #### Start installing this: